 - Condensation Resistance (CR) measures how well a product resists the formation of condensation.
 CR is expressed as a number between 1 and 100 with a higher CR indicating a product better able to resist condensation.

-Low-e coatings applied to exterior window panes prevent heat gains from exterior radiation; whereas Low-E coatings applied to interior windows prevent heat loss.
+Low-E windows can be applied in different ways specific to local climates and heating and cooling needs.
+Low-E coatings applied to exterior window panes prevent heat gains from exterior radiation.
+Whereas, Low-E coatings applied to interior windows prevent heat loss.
 Manufacturers often offer several Low-E coatings with varying degrees of solar gain.

 Windows manufactured with Low-E coatings typically cost about 10 to 15 percent more than regular windows, but they reduce energy loss by as much as 30 to 50 percent.